morgluc/PuppeteerPractices/markdown.md

 [https://pptr.dev/api/puppeteer.page.goto/](https://pptr.dev/api/puppeteer.page.goto/)

 The `page.goto()` method accepts an optional parameter which describes how long to wait before resolving the promise returned by `page.goto()`.
 Use `networkidle0` to wait for all network traffic to finish, plus an additional half second (see docs).
-Using 'domcontentloaded' does not wait for your React page to finish rendering.
+Using `domcontentloaded` does not wait for your React page to finish rendering, which means you have to write extra code to determine if the page is ready for measuring.

 ```
 beforeAll(async () => {